zalavariandris/pylive/pylive/camera_spy/demo/ReadMe.md

 - [x] the blue controls are not saturated enough against dark background => added some green to the blue and a little to the red as well. these colors now a lot more pleasant on the dark background.

-- [ ] simplify variable names.
-      eg _pixels unit does not needed anymore. consider using vp1 instead of first_vanishing_point_pixel, etc.

 - [x] adjusted style for windows dark mode. force window title bar to darkmmode on windows. (note: blender on windows seem to force the dark mode titlebar, that fits its own colorscheme)
 - [ ] adjust style for osx, potentially force dark mode for native window.
 - [ ] linux?

-- [ ] "help?" menu
-- [ ] about menu with links to github, author info
+- [x] about menu with links to github, author info

 - camera sensor size?
   - presets